 Located in the Poipu Shopping Village in Kauai, Puka Dog is a quirky hot dog stand set up like a surf shack in a small space that barely holds three wrought iron tables and chairs.
 The big line up out the door is usually a sign of a good eating place, but here the line is caused by people with poor decision-making abilities.

 A Puka Dog might not be gourmet food but it’s no 75¢ Ikea hot dog either.
-A Polish sausage will set you back $6.75 and add another buck if you prefer a veggie dog.
+When I visited, a Polish sausage cost $6.75 and add another buck if you prefer a veggie dog.
+As of May 2019 either one costs $8.49.
 Need a drink to wash that dog down?
-Puka Dog offers one beverage choice – freshly squeezed lemonade with a $2.75 price tag.
+Puka Dog offers one beverage choice – freshly squeezed lemonade with a $3.95 price tag.

 Is Puka Dog worth the hype?
 I wouldn’t want to eat one every day, but absolutely I’d have another one on my next trip to Kauai.